Linux Server Logs

 ```

-1. Check if rsyslog is already installed:
+2. Verify rsyslog is installed:

 ```bash